ghc-proposals/ghc-proposals/proposals/0000-abstract-q.rst

 This section is purely here to clarify the internal changes required to implement the changes to the interface.
 The exact details of GHC's internals are out of scope of the proposal.

+Our implementation basically duplicates the ``Quasi`` typeclass as a record of handlers.
+We choose to go with a record rather than a typeclass purely for the sake of simplicity.

+As we always run ``Q`` computations in monads which are themselves reader monads on top of ``IO``, we can use ``IO`` as our concrete monad.

 We would make the following changes in ``GHC.Internal.TH.Monad``::

   -- we create a new type